urvashi-tomer/reactPersonalProject/README.md

-Simple working template (professional) for a company's website.
+A template for a company's website (professional).

 # Getting Started with Create React App